FOREX-Yen gains as BoJ stays neutral on further rate cuts

 By Patrick Graham

-March 15 (Reuters) - The yen rose more than half a percent against the dollar on Tuesday, helped by an oil price weakening which sent investors in search of traditional safe havens and by a neutral message from the Bank of Japan on rates.
+LONDON, March 15 (Reuters) - The yen rose more than half a percent against the dollar on Tuesday, helped by a weakening of oil prices which sent investors in search of traditional safe havens and a neutral message from the Bank of Japan on rates.

-The other big mover was sterling, down 1 percent against the euro and dollar after a Daily Telegraph poll showed the campaign for Brexit from the European Union nosing in front in the run-up to a June referendum.

 While the yen has gained further since the cut in January, it drew some support from the absence of an explicit threat to reduce rates again.
 Of as much impact was the fall in oil prices and a resulting downbeat start for European stock markets.